-Kentucky Campus
+Kentucky Center

-The McKendree University Kentucky Campus is located in Radcliff.
+The McKendree University Kentucky Center is located in Radcliff.
 Online courses and programs are also available to students living in Kentucky.
-(See McKendree Online below.)
-Programs are offered in an accelerated format designed for the busy adult student.
+Courses are in an accelerated eight-week format designed for the busy adult student.

-The following graduate degrees are offered at the Kentucky Campus:
+The following graduate programs are offered in Kentucky:

-- Master of Business Administration - Master of Business Administration Human Resource Management
+- Master of Business Administration

+- Master of Business Administration Human Resource Management

+- Master of Science in Nursing